Orange County, Virginia: Places of historical significance

-The James Madison Museum
+James Madison Museum

 Part of the registered historic commercial district, the first museum in the United States to honor James Madison is housed in a late 1929 building formerly known as Powell Motor Company and Hilltop restaurant.
-The museum is dedicated to serving the community by collecting and preserving the artifacts and cultural heritage of 18th, 19th and 20th century rural Virginia, and promoting an awareness and appreciation of the lives and achievements of James Madison and others who made a unique contribution to the region.
-Exhibits include "Presidential Cousins" James Madison and Zachary Taylor, presidential artifacts, a Black History Room, pictorial gallery and a large Hall of Agriculture and Transportation.
+The museum is dedicated to serving the community by collecting and preserving the artifacts and cultural heritage of 18th-, 19th-, and 20th-century rural Virginia, and promoting an awareness and appreciation of the lives and achievements of James Madison and others who made a unique contribution to the region.
+Exhibits include "presidential cousins" James Madison and Zachary Taylor, presidential artifacts, a Black History Room, pictorial gallery and a large Hall of Agriculture and Transportation.

-The Wilderness Battlefield
+Wilderness Battlefield

-The Battle of the Wilderness was fought in Orange County on 5–7 May 1864.
+The Battle of the Wilderness was fought in Orange County on May 5–7, 1864.
 The battle was the first occasion that Generals Ulysses S. Grant and Robert E. Lee faced each other in the Civil War.
 The fighting at the Wilderness, while tactically inconclusive, was the first battle in Grant's Overland Campaign that ultimately led to the fall of Richmond and Lee's surrender at Appomattox.

 Over 160,000 troops were engaged at the Wilderness in trench warfare and back-and-forth flanking attacks through the surrounding woodlands.
-When the guns fell silent on 7 May, over 23,000 soldiers lay dead or wounded, with thousands more either captured or missing.
+When the guns fell silent on May 7, over 23,000 soldiers lay dead or wounded, with thousands more either captured or missing.
 Grant's Union army disengaged and continued southward to fight the Battle of Spotsylvania Court House and ultimately press on toward Richmond.

 Today, the Battle of the Wilderness is a part of the Fredericksburg and Spotsylvania National Military Park, which has preserved 2773 acre of the original battlefield.

 Ellwood Manor

-Ellwood Manor is the only surviving house that witnessed the Battle of the Wilderness in May 1864.
+Ellwood Manor is the only surviving house that was present at the time of the Battle of the Wilderness in May 1864.
 During the battle, Ellwood became a base of operations for the Union Army as Union General Grant made his headquarters nearby.
 Ellwood also played a role in the Battle of Chancellorsville in 1863 when Confederate General Stonewall Jackson, who was wounded during the battle, had his arm amputated and buried in the family cemetery at Ellwood.
 Following the battle at Chancellorsville, Ellwood was a Confederate hospital.

 In 2008, Ellwood was named "Favorite Virginia Civil War Site" by the Rappahannock Electric Cooperative's Cooperative Living magazine.